 For accommodation Two River offers thatched-roof chalets and campsites.
 You can have a one room, two-room or a family (up to 6 people) chalet.
 The two-room chalets are a bit awkward as one of the rooms has the kitchen in it and if you need to go to the bathroom in the middle of the night you have to go through the other room.

 When I think of Two Rivers the first word that comes to mind is BATS because if you choose to stay in a chalet you are going to sleep with them.
 We have stayed at a few chalets and all but one had bats in it.
 Each chalet has a small colony living in a crevice under the thatched roof, generally above the air conditioner in the back.
 Although the majority of bats are outside the structure, a few occasionally work their way through the thatch and fly laps around the room all night whenever you turn off the light.
 We successfully managed to trap a couple with a towel and put them outside, but inevitably, others manage to get in through the roof.
 We haven’t stayed in the one-room chalets so right now I am just referring to the two-room chalets.
+(2017 UPDATE: We stayed in Twee Rivieren Chalets this year and there were no remaining bat colonies.
+Perhaps they’ve managed to relocate them and keep them out.)

 The Bright Side of Sleeping with Bats